Our next concert dates are May 9 & 10, 2025. Details coming soon!

 Translation: Blessed are you, Mary

 With so many texts and melodies celebrating Mary, it can be hard to choose between them.
-In this motet, Obrecht elegantly weaves together three: (1) a then-popular Italian devotional tune, (2) texts from the Litany, and (3) the beloved Ave Maria that has found its way into many pieces over the years.
+In this motet, Obrecht elegantly weaves together three: (1) a then-popular Italian devotional tune, (2) texts from the Litany, and (3) a beloved Ave Maria.
 Each strand complements and elevates the others, making a whole that truly exceeds the sum of its parts.